Like on the Titanic

 The logic of the security premise

 And just like our crusader, they follow the “logic of the security primacy”.
 I have already described that the thought of change triggers fear in most people.
-We seem to automatically judge the unknown as dangerous.
+We apparently automatically judge the unknown as dangerous.

 This mechanism is also useful to protect us against the risk of compromising our lives, it ensures our safety.
 His natural opponent is our pursuit of happiness, excitement, new experiences and growth.
 Both are created in each of us - but the individual who is in our upper hand is individually very different.